 Carmine's —Theater District/Upper West Side

 2450 Broadway, (212) 362-2200

-Can’t fit visiting family members at your dining table or you just don't understand the joy some experience from cooking for hours?
+Can’t fit visiting family members at your dining table, or just can't understand the joy of cooking for hours on end?
 Carmine’s offers a family-style Thanksgiving menu with a 20-pound turkey and all the traditional fixings and sides.
 The a la carte menu, which feeds six to eight people, is $249.95.
-Call soon to make a reservation this restaurant always books up fast.
+Call soon to make a reservation, since this restaurant always books up fast.